 Bang & Olufsen have often been accused of dressing up sub-par internals in a premium design and marketing them for more than they’re worth.
 Sadly, this accusation seems to be mostly true in the case of the underwhelming Beoplay H5s.
 The battery life is poor, and the audio just isn’t worth the price you’re paying for it.

 The benefits of wireless earbuds don’t take much imagination to understand.
-In essence: they’re earbuds, but they don’t have any wires.
+In essence: they’re in-ear headphones, but they don’t have any wires.
 And who likes wires, right?
 Cumbersome, clumsy, and a single snag will pull the whole thing out of your ear.
 Horrid.

 As with anything wireless, there’re always trade-offs which you will have to account for before purchasing.
 As long as you’re aware of what they are, and as long as your decision is as informed as possible before purchase, you’ll be fine.